 The complete reference set of Approved Documents to the Building Regulations, contains all of the latest Approved Documents to the Building Regulations.
 The reference set is supplied in two ring binders for ease of reference.

 The Approved Documents, in simple terms, set out the way(s) in which you can ensure that you comply with the performance requirements of the building regulations.
 You can use another way of complying but you will have to demonstrate to the local authority how you will comply with these requirements.
+The Building Regulations contain minimum requirements to which buildings in England must comply.

 8. Guide to Building Control (2013), by Anthony Gwynne